• Sun. Mar 15th, 2026

 A STAPLE IN CYPRUS

 Produced all over the island, but in particular around the village of Deryneia in the east of the island, strawberries have become a staple in Cyprus.
-This fruit has also been proven to support the immune system and digestive tract.
 The benefits of regularly eating fresh strawberries are numerous and varied, and incorporating them into a regular diet may also help reduce the risk of several chronic diseases.
+Regular consumption of this fruit is proven to support both the immune system and the digestive tract.

 THE BENEFITS OF A BALANCED DIET

 Low in calories, a daily supply of strawberries is regularly recommended by most diets.
-They act as an excellent supplement for those looking to maintain a healthy weight and are generally thought to offer a wide range of health benefits.
-Eating them daily is thought to boost overall well-being, and it is suggested that regular consumption may help lower blood pressure, improve heart health, and reduce the risk of certain types of cancer.
+Along with a wide range of health benefits, strawberries act as an excellent supplement for those looking to maintain a healthy weight.
+Daily consumption is thought to boost overall well-being.
+A daily intake of strawberries is also thought to help lower blood pressure, improve heart health, and reduce the overall risk of certain types of cancer.
 This vibrant, incredibly nutritious fruit also offers a refreshing cool reprieve on a hot day.

 SEVERAL HEALTH BENEFITS